ACADEMY / Personalization training blog

 This enables you to provide the same personalizations to a signed-in visitor who is browsing on your website and then visits you later on their tablet via your app.
-For a 360-degree personalization approach, and if the visitor is not signed in, you also need to be able to unify their journey across other communication channels, for instance by showing a visitor who has been shown a personalization on your website the same message as part of a retargeting or display campaign (via Google Ads or Facebook for example).
+For a 360-degree personalization approach, and if the visitor is not signed in, you also need to be able to unify their journey across other communication channels, for instance by showing a visitor who has been shown a personalization on your website the same message as part of a successful retargeting or display campaign (via Google Ads or Facebook for example).

 Additionally, even if you’re unable to identify the visitor by name, you can personalize their journey according to the context of their visit, such as by looking at how they arrived on your site.
 So, if you can see that a visitor has come to your website via an ad on social media, you can then show them the same ad when they land on your homepage.

 The goal of an omnichannel strategy is to facilitate switching from one channel to another so that visitors can easily and quickly move to the channel that best suits them.
 The key to success here is being able to identify a visitor’s preference for one channel over another, so as to encourage them to use the right one, i.e. the one on which they will convert.